HiRISEAI/hiriseai.github.io/_pages/about.md

 HiRISEAI is centered on the question: "Where would a good Mars landing location be situated for exploration and to return rocks to Earth?"

-We lost two colleagues during the Covid-19 pandemic: Peter Faught (Experimental Tesing/Prototype Enigneer) and Shane Bevel (Director of Communications).
-We wouldn't have been able to get funded without Peter and Shane.
-They will always be in our heart.

 **Our Team**:
 - Ping Wang (Principal Investigator)
 - Dr. Eugene Smith